YOUengine (YOUC) Market Capitalization Achieves $6.85 Million

-YOUengine (YOUC) traded flat against the dollar during the 1-day period ending at 12:00 PM Eastern on March 15th.
-Over the last seven days, YOUengine has traded flat against the dollar.
-YOUengine has a total market cap of $6.85 million and approximately $4,682.00 worth of YOUengine was traded on exchanges in the last day.
-One YOUengine coin can currently be bought for $0.0045 or 0.00000027 BTC on popular exchanges.
+YOUengine (YOUC) traded flat against the dollar during the twenty-four hour period ending at 0:00 AM Eastern on March 19th.
+One YOUengine coin can now be bought for about $0.0045 or 0.00000027 BTC on popular exchanges.
+During the last week, YOUengine has traded flat against the dollar.
+YOUengine has a market capitalization of $6.85 million and $4,682.00 worth of YOUengine was traded on exchanges in the last 24 hours.

 - Crypto.com Coin (CRO) traded 5% higher against the dollar and now trades at $0.41 or 0.00001075 BTC.